How to Create a Positive Habit of Savings and Live Better

 Everyone should save for retirement.
 Retirement isn’t an age.
 It is a financial number.
 You can retire when you’re 70 or retire at age 30.
 It all depends on how much you save, invest, and control your lifestyle expenses.

-Finally, I want you again to remember to save money, save consistently, and save early.
+Finally, I want you again to remember to save now, save consistently, and save early.

 Now, what are you saving for?
 Are you ready to shift your beliefs about money and prioritize saving money?